Explore the resources available to you at Rowan

 If you have any questions please contact the Military Services Office immediately via email (militaryserviceoffice@rowan.edu) or by phone (856-256-4233).

-- A student of a New Jersey public institution of higher education who is unable to complete a course because the student is called to partial or full mobilization for State or Federal active duty as a member of the National Guard or a Reserve component of the Armed Forces of the United States shall be entitled to the options set forth in this section with respect to the student's grade for the course.
-A student who has completed at least eight weeks of attendance in a course may choose to:
+A student of a New Jersey public institution service member or dependent of the service member, enrolled in a public institution of higher education who is unable to complete a course due to an unplanned deployment, mobilization, reassignment, or other military obligation of the service member, shall be entitled to the options set forth in this section with respect to the [student's] service member’s or dependent’s grade for the course.

 - A letter grade or a grade of pass shall only be awarded if, in the opinion of the faculty member teaching the course, the student has completed sufficient work, and there is sufficient evidence of progress toward meeting the requirements of the course, to justify the grade.